Vaccination and Homeopathy

 The problem is that the control group is also vaccinated.
 If the adverse event under consideration is epilepsy or developmental delays, then the control group must be unvaccinated, because any of the vaccines may be capable of inducing these problems.
 One cannot compare vaccinated children with a population of other vaccinated children and hope to arrive at a valid determination of the risks associated with the vaccine. (p.
 81)

 Newly approved vaccines are always proclaimed ‘safe’ and ‘effective’, but once in use, their safety and effectiveness often prove to be less than originally thought.
 Figures of 90% or more for vaccine effectiveness are often quoted.
 These tend to be based on studies of how many people develop antibodies in response to the vaccine in the short term.
 But antibody levels often decline faster than expected.
-Moreover, vaccine-induced antibodies are no guarantee of immunity to the disease in question; many doctors believe that the body needs to experience a full inflammatory response to an invading pathogen to create immunity.
+Moreover, vaccine-induced antibodies are no guarantee of immunity to the disease in question.
 Measles, mumps, smallpox, whooping cough, polio and Hib outbreaks have all occurred in vaccinated populations.
 Among school-aged children, measles outbreaks have occurred in schools with vaccination levels of over 98% (Phillips, 2001).